Perkedel Tempe: Indonesian Tempeh Fritters

 Perkedel Tempe

 Perkedel Tempe literally means tempeh fritters.
-It’s the mashed tempeh mixed with spices, eggs, and flour, then deep-fried until crispy outside.
+It’s mashed tempeh mixed with spices, eggs, and flour, then deep-fried until crispy on the outside.

 In Indonesia, there are so many types of perkedel, aka fritters.
 There are Perkedel Jagung (sweet corn fritters), Perkedel Kacang Hijau (mung bean fritters), Perkedel Kentang (potato fritters), Perkedel Oncom (Oncom fritters), Perkedel Tahu (Tofu fritters), etc.

-This Perkedel Tempe is one of the ways for us to enjoy tempeh.
+This Perkedel Tempe is one of the ways we enjoy tempeh.
 Because tempeh tastes quite bland, you have to cook it.
 And cooking tempeh can be tricky.
 The easiest way is to slice it, marinate it in salted water, and fry it.
 And this Tempe Goreng, or fried tempeh, is very popular in Indonesia.

 But sometimes you want a bit of variety, don’t you?